 - We need to know when one pattern stops and the next starts.

 - What was the same and what was different about the different sets of rules you saw?

 - Are there some things that every group needed to account for to complete the challenge?

 Today you created your own systems to represent information.
 We saw that there are many different systems we could use to represent the same information.
 What's important is that there are clear rules for how to use the systems, and that everyone knows the rules.

-Computer scientists care about systems for representing information because a computer doesn't magically "understand" the world.
+Computer scientists care about systems for representing information because a computer doesn't "understand" the world the way humans do.
 It needs to be given information using a system that takes into account the fact that it's just a box of wires.

 When we change the way that we represent information so that it's easier for a computer to use, we encode that information.
 When we change it back so that it's easier for a human to understand, we decode that information.

 - Encode: to change how information is represented so that it can be read by a computer

 - Decode: to change how information is represented so that it can be read by a person

 In the rest of this chapter, we're going to look at ways that we can encode information so that it can be used by a computer.